kattni/pyohio_2018_cp/README.md

  * Mac OS: type `brew install pip3`.
  * Linux: run `sudo apt install python3-pip`.

-Windows users must know how to create a virtual environment and be able to access the serial port.
-Once in the virtual environment, install Mu by running `pip3 install mu-editor`.
+Windows users may install Mu beta15 from [here](https://s3-eu-west-2.amazonaws.com/mu-builds/windows/mu_2018-02-21_15_12_master_2a33437_32bit.exe).
+For the latest version, Windows users must know how to create a virtual environment and be able to access the serial port.
+Once in the virtual environment, install the latest Mu by running `pip3 install mu-editor`.

 Linux users must create a virtual environment: `python3 -m venv pyohiocp`.
 To activate the virtual environment, run `source ~/pyohio/bin/activate`.
 Once inside the virtual environment, install Mu by running `pip3 install mu-editor`.